Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Methodology

 \subsection{Optimal Choice of $W$}

 While our Algorithm \ref{alg_1} can be applied with any weight matrix $W$ in $\hat\Sigma_{p,W}$, the empirical and theoretical performance of the algorithm critically depends on the choice of $W$.
 In practice, the simplest choice of $W$ could be $W_I=I_q/q$, where $I_q$ is a $q\times q$ identity matrix.
 With this choice of $W_I$, the weighted covariance matrix $\Sigma_{p,W_I}=\frac{1}{q}\sum_{j=1}^{q}\EE(X_{\cdot j}X_{\cdot j}^T)$ can be interpreted as the average of the second order moment of the columns of $X$.
-This ``naive" weight $W_I$ can be used directly in our Algorithm \ref{alg_1} (named NAIVE COD) or it can be used as an initial value in a multi-step iterative algorithm (1-STEP COD, 2-STEP COD), which will be further discussed in Section \ref{sec_practical}.
+This ``naive" weight $W_I$ can be used directly in our Algorithm \ref{alg_1} (named $\NAIVE$ $\COD$) or it can be used as an initial value in a multi-step iterative algorithm ($\ONESTEPCOD$, $\TWOSTEPCOD$), which will be further discussed in Section \ref{sec_practical}.

 To motivate the development of the optimal choice of $W$, we temporarily assume that the true column cluster structure (i.e., the membership matrix $B$) is known up to label switching.
 We define $X^{*}=XB(B^TB)^{-1}\in\RR^{p\times K_2}$, which can be interpreted as the average of $X$ over columns in the same column cluster.
 To see this, let us consider a toy example.
 Assume that $X$ has $q=4$ columns with $K_2=2$ column clusters, where the first two columns belong to cluster 1 and the last two columns belong to cluster 2.
 In this case, the membership matrix $B$ can be written as